STMicroelectronics/st-mems-ispu/examples/README.md

-## 1 - Introduction
+# Examples

-This software package provides template and example projects as well as libraries for MEMS devices embedding the ISPU (intelligent sensor processing unit).
+This folder contains template and example projects as well as libraries for MEMS devices embedding the ISPU (intelligent sensor processing unit).

 Each project can be built using the command line (make) or any Eclipse-based IDE, including STM32CubeIDE, provided that the ISPU plugins are installed.

 Prebuilt files containing the ready-to-use device configuration are available in the *output* folder of each example project.
 For the examples related to STMicroelectronics libraries, the library in binary format is also available to be integrated in other projects based on user needs.

-## 2 - Build and deploy flow
+## Build and deploy flow

 The figure below illustrates the flow to build and deploy a program on the ISPU.
 The steps in light blue, which make up the build process, are automatically performed by make or by the Eclipse-based IDE, but are here explained for clarity of the process.